rogymar/portfolio-ro/README.md

         Some of the projects I have built on my own and from tutorials and/or courses.

 ### 📎 This site contains Dark Mode, but it is still in settings, however you can use it in your navigation through the words by activating the button.
+Some images are still missing, but they will be visible soon.